-Well, ideally I like to see the gap close to 1 finger-width, which is the normal spacing between the rectus abdominals.
-However, when it comes to true diastsis recti you can actually push down into your abdominal cavity because there isn’t much fascial connection between your abdominal muscles – thus learning how to activate your deep core muscles can help train your body to create good facial connection.
+Ideally, I like to see the gap close to 1 finger-width, which is the normal spacing between the rectus abdominals.
+However, when it comes to true diastsis recti you can actually push down into your abdominal cavity because there isn’t much fascial connection between your abdominal muscles.
+This is why learning how to activate your deep core muscles can help train your body to create good facial connection.

-One last benefit to mention to avoiding coning during and after pregnancy and learn to activate your deep core muscles properly is to also help in prevention of incontinence.
+One last benefit to mention when avoiding coning during + after pregnancy while learning how to activate your deep core muscles properly is it also helps in prevention of incontinence.

-The Knocked Up Fitness® Program’s and my Core Rehab Program are designed with diastasis recti in mind.
-That said, if an exercise creates any coning try to first connect your deep core and if you still see coning of your belly then skip that exercise and move on to the next or replace that core exercise with a simpler one such as cat cows, pelvic tilts, and hip rolls.
+My Prenatal + Postnatal Membership is designed with diastasis recti in mind.
+That said, if an exercise creates any coning try to first connect your deep core and if you still see coning of your belly then skip that exercise and move on to the next or replace that core exercise with a simpler one such as cat-cows, pelvic tilts, and hip rolls.